• Home

 1 Samuel 26:1-4

-The Ziphites had already betrayed David once in 1 Samuel 23:9 and they were going to try again.
-It's not hard to imagine in a community of people that there would be some who would sell out anyone for their own good.
-Spying for Saul could be lucrative and earn the respect of the king.
+David was in the stronghold in the Wilderness of Ziph.
+The Ziphites had already betrayed David by informing Saul of his location in 1 Samuel 23:9, and they would do so again in this chapter.
+It’s not hard to imagine that in a community of people, there would be some who would sell out anyone for their own benefit.
+Spying for Saul was likely a lucrative, though limited, career.
+The Ziphites earned money and respect from Saul, but they also gained a reputation that lived beyond the king.

-Saul arrives and camps at Hachilah (means dark & dusky) opposite Jeshimon (means waste or desolate place).
-Saul's only business in bringing 3000 men here was to murder David.
-As a commander of the 600, it was David's business to know what Saul was doing.
+Saul arrived and camped at Hachilah, which means "dark and dusky," opposite Jeshimon, which means "waste or desolate place."
+Saul’s only business was to murder David.
+As a commander of the 600, it was David’s business to know what Saul was doing.
+David knew Saul’s whereabouts while Saul could only find David accidentally, giving us the impression that the Lord concealed David from Saul and his men.

 1 Samuel 26:5-8

-David could have assigned any of his men to this mission but took the lead himself.
-Abashai volunteers to Go; its interesting that there is no response noted from Ahimelech the Hittite.
-David and Abashai go down to the camp at night.
-Saul is in the midst of the camp with soldiers all around.
-Abner, his commander, was at his side.
-It's fascinating that a 3000-man army would not have lookouts.
-Is this arrogants or ignorance on their part.
-Either way David and Abashai walk right up to Saul.
-He is sleep ing with his spear next to his head.
-Abashai declares that this is no accident that the Lord had delivered Saul once again into David's hands.
-Abashai offers to kill Saul so David could maintain innocence and keep his promise to Saul.
+Abner, David’s commander, was at his side.
+It’s fascinating that a 3000-man army would not have lookouts.
+Is this arrogance or ignorance on their part?
+Either way, David and Abishai walked right up to Saul.
+He slept with his spear next to his head.
+Abashai declared that it was no accident that the Lord had delivered Saul once again into David’s hands.
+Abishai offered to kill Saul so David could maintain innocence and keep his promise to Saul.

-Abashai wants to put an exclamation point on the death of Saul with a little poetic justice; he wants to use Saul's spear to kill him.
-This is the same spear he chucked at David a couple times and threatened others with.
+Abashai wants to put an exclamation point on the death of Saul with a bit of poetic justice.
+He asked David to allow him to use Saul’s spear to pin the king to the ground in death.

 1 Samuel 26:9-12

-David calls out to Abner and shows his spear and water bottle to him and asks him why he didn't protect the king.
+David showed Abner Saul’s spear and water bottle.
 What an embarrassing situation for the military leader who was lying next to the king.
-David suggests that he cared more for Saul than Abner did.
+David suggested that he cared more for Saul than Abner did.